BNSC1/android-notes/README.md

 ## Components

 Activity: entry point for user interaction e.g. track what is on the screen
+- Activity with transparent background: apply a theme which its `android:windowIsTranslucenttrue` is set to true and its `android:windowBackground` is set to transparent

 Service: run in the background e.g. music playback